Scholars say Trump went afoul in lumping Lee with founders

 "It is obvious that traitors in arms to the nation are not equivalent to those who created it," he said.

-Adding the complexity of the in the debate, many Lee memorials were erected long after the Civil War as part of an effort to rehabilitate Lee's reputation and denigrate his victorious opponent Ulysses S. Grant, who fought to preserve the nation and later defended black civil rights as president.
+Adding to the complexity of the debate, many Lee memorials were erected long after the Civil War as part of an effort to rehabilitate Lee's reputation and denigrate his victorious opponent Ulysses S. Grant, who fought to preserve the nation and later defended black civil rights as president.

 In that sense the memorials "celebrated two historical crimes," Downs said.
 "First, treasonous secession for the purpose of preserving and expanding slavery forever.
 Second, the violent and fraudulent creation of Jim Crow segregation."